The other day I was preparing to participate in an ICO that required me to contribute in Ether (ETH).

 The ICO was on Ethereum’s blockchain which meant that I needed to send my Ether (ETH) to an Ethereum smart contract address.

-Soon after that, I figured out that MyEtherWallet (aka MEW) is one of the best Ethereum wallets that supports smart contracts, so I started preparing my MEW for the ICO.
+Soon after that, I figured out that MyEtherWallet (aka MEW) is one of the Best Smart Contracts Ethereum Wallets, so I started preparing my MEW for the ICO.

 And as I have advised you to in my DApps write-up to read and understand the ICO requirements thoroughly, I did the same and went to the official ICO website to know what was required of me.